Curriculum Programs

 • Your student’s instructional reading level - the level where they can still read successfully but may need more assistance from me and may, at times, feel “stretched” or challenged in their thinking.

-ELA benchmark assessments are given to students in grades 3-8 using MobyMax.
+ELA benchmark assessments are given to students in grades (K-8) using i-Ready.
 The students are assessed on informational text and literature passages.
 These assessments are based on each grade level’s standards.

 NJSLA is an acronym for New Jersey Student Learning Assessment.
 This is a statewide test administered in New Jersey to students in elementary, middle, and high school.
 Subjects tested include English Language Arts (ELA), Mathematics and Science.
 Grades 3-8 sit for ELA and Mathematics tests, while grades 5, 8 & 11 sit for the Science test.
 The aim of this statewide test is to measure the progress of students in satisfying the level of set academic standards.